JoshTumath/joshtumath.github.io/_posts/2019-04-03-eight-css-fundamentals-no-one-teaches-us.md

 ![Someone stands in front of a toolbox, confused about what to do.](/assets/images/2019-04-03-toolbox-confused.png)

-When learning to develop for the Web, do you ever feel like you're being taught about all the tools in a toolbox, but not how to actually use them?
-It's all well and good knowing how to drill a hole, but how do you go from that to using the drill, and the screwdriver, and the winch, and the hammer to make a kitchen?
+When learning to develop for the Web, do you ever feel like you're being taught about all the tools in a toolbox, but not how to actually use them together to build something?
+If you want to assemble a shed, it's all well and good learning how to use a power drill to drill a hole in a plank of wood, but how do you use that tool along with a screwdriver, a saw to actually build a wall or a roof or a door?

 That's how I felt when I was learning CSS ten years ago.
 It's empowering to know how to make the font size bigger, centre the text and float an image to the left, but how do you make navigation bar links appear side-by-side?
 And how do you make `position: absolute` content be positioned relative to what you want?
 And why is it that when you add a margin to a `div` element, it works, but when you add a margin to a `strong` element, nothing happens?